-Abafája (Apalina) is in Transylvania, now it is in Romania.
-It is famous for its Catholic church and for the stately house or castle of the Huszár family.
+Abafája (Apalina) is in Transylvania, in Romania.
+It is famous for its Catholic church and for the stately house or castle of the Hungarian Huszár family.
 It is on the bank of the River Maros, six kilometers from the city of Szászrégen, on Saxon territory.
 Its name derives from the ancient Hungarian family name “Aba” and the word “fa” that stands for “forest”.
 It was mentioned first in 1332.

 Originally it used to be located a bit farther at a place called Beng but due to the Ottoman destruction, it moved to its present place.
 The settlement in the XVth century grew together with the village called Apáti, founded by the Abbey of Kolozsmonostor.
 Tompa Mihály was its owner in 1578, then it went to Abafáji Gyulai Pál in 1584.
 Abafáji Gyulai Pál (about 1550 – 1592) used to be vice-chancellor and secretariat of the Transylvanian prince, later an advisor.
 He had a great Renaissance education, had learned in Padua and Bologna.